sircharlo/meeting-media-manager/src/renderer/README.md

 More information about the usage of this directory in [the documentation](https://nuxtjs.org/docs/2.x/directory-structure/components).

+### `constants`

+The constants directory is not a directory from Nuxt, but a self made one that contains constants that are used in the project.

 ### `layouts`

 Layouts are a great help when you want to change the look and feel of your Nuxt app, whether you want to include a sidebar or have distinct layouts for mobile and desktop.

 More information about the usage of this directory in [the documentation](https://nuxtjs.org/docs/2.x/directory-structure/layouts).

+### `locales`

+The locales directory contains the internationalization files.
+These are used by the [@nuxtjs/i18n](https://i18n.nuxtjs.org/) module to translate the application into multiple languages.

+### `middleware`

+The middleware directory contains your application middleware.
+Middleware lets you define custom functions that can be run before rendering either a page or a group of pages (layout).

+More information about the usage of this directory in [the documentation](https://nuxtjs.org/docs/2.x/directory-structure/middleware).

 ### `pages`